MohdImran001/currency-exchange-rates-calculator/README.md

 # Other Libraries ans Tools used in this Project:-

-Parcel.js :- Web App Bundler
+Parcel.js :- Web App Bundler.
-Axios :- Library for fecthing Data
+Axios :- Library for fecthing Data.
-Vanilla Router:- for routing in frontend
+Vanilla Router:- for routing in frontend.
-HandleBars:- for compiling html jquery:- for DOM Manipulation
+HandleBars:- for compiling html jquery:- for DOM Manipulation.
-Fixer API:- for getting exchange rates and historical rates Free Currency Converter API:- for converting money
+Fixer API:- for getting exchange rates and historical rates.
+Free Currency Converter API:- for converting money .

 # How to run
 node server.js